GNAO1

 Guanine nucleotide-binding protein G(o) subunit alpha is a protein that in humans is encoded by the GNAO1 gene.
+This protein is part of the G_{i/o} family of G-proteins, which function by inhibiting adenylyl cyclase as part of G protein-coupled receptor signaling.

 Mutations in this gene have been shown to cause epileptic encephalopathy.

 Interactions

 GNAO1 has been shown to interact with: